pcjsam/terraform-google-keycloak/modules/infrastructure/README.md

 ### Database Password

 The default database user password is set to `"change_me"` with lifecycle ignore_changes.
+The password is available as a sensitive output (`cloud_sql_database_password`) that can be passed to the application module for PostgreSQL provider configuration.
 In production:

 1. Change the password immediately after creation
-2. Store the password in Secret Manager
+2. The lifecycle rule prevents Terraform from reverting your changes
-3. The lifecycle rule prevents Terraform from reverting your changes
+3. Use the output value to configure the PostgreSQL provider in the application module

 ### IAM Users